ECronin1973/Applied_Statistics_MyWork/README.md

  #### Ease of Data Manipulation

  DataFrames provide a powerful and flexible way to manipulate and analyze data.
-They allow you to easily filter, sort, and transform data using intuitive syntax.
+They allow you to quickly filter, sort, and transform data using intuitive syntax.
  For example, you can quickly select specific rows or columns, apply functions to the data, and perform aggregations.

  "Ease of Data Manipulation." pandas documentation, https://pandas.pydata.org/docs/#pandas-documentation